tractor/tractor-website/reference-tracts.md

 This process, or any other, can be used and repeated until a seed point has been found that produces an acceptable segmentation of the genu for use as a reference tract.
 The important characteristics are shape and length, so particular care should be taken to ensure that these are appropriate in the reference tract.

-Given a chosen seed point, the reference tract can be generated in the appropriate form using the `hnt-ref` or `pnt-ref` scripts, depending on whether you are planning to use heuristic or probabilistic NT.
+Given a chosen seed point, the reference tract can be generated in the appropriate form using the `pnt-ref` script.
 For example,

-    tractor hnt-ref /data/refsubject 47,60,32 TractName:genu
+    tractor pnt-ref /data/refsubject 47,60,32 TractName:genu

 This will create a file called genu_ref.Rdata, which contains information about the reference tract for use in the testing phase.
-The syntax for `pnt-ref` is identical; only the script name needs to be changed.

 ## References